Sean Murphy Player Props: Braves vs. Brewers

-Sean Murphy -- with a slugging percentage of .711 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Freddy Peralta on the hill, on July 21 at 8:10 PM ET.
+The Atlanta Braves and Sean Murphy, who went 1-for-3 last time out, take on Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.
+He had a one-hit performance in his most recent game (1-for-3) against the Brewers.

 Sean Murphy Game Info & Props vs. the Brewers